Featured Article from Software Licensing

 The Open Data Center Alliance (ODCA), a global organization made up of hundreds of enterprise IT organizations working to drive broad scale requirements for the enterprise-ready cloud, recently released two new usage models regarding Software Entitlement Management and Data Security.
 These models aim to develop a hybrid cloud model that allows both public and private clouds to coexist, sharing resources as effectively as possible.

 These documents bring the total number of cloud requirements documents released by the ODCA to 20.
-Meanwhile, the Alliance has gathered significant momentum in adoption of its cloud usage models, which include interoperability-focused usage models for PaaS and SaaS, as well as a document on interoperability requirements for the cloud.
+Meanwhile, the Alliance has gathered significant momentum in adoption of its cloud usage models, which include interoperability-focused usage models for PaaS and SaaS (News - Alert), as well as a document on interoperability requirements for the cloud.
 These two latest models exhibit perhaps the ODCA's most significant cloud requirement advancements yet.

 Software Entitlement Management makes a case for moving away from annual software licensing schemes based on CPU core count metrics, which are deemed outdated.
 Instead, the report suggests the adoption of models that better fit cloud based delivery of on-demand services and dynamic resource scaling.